POSTS TAGGED: newuser

 Posted October 12, 2012 at 04:00 am by Former Writer

 Most Android developers tend to prefer Linux as their desktop OS for all of their Android-related needs.
 However, that does not mean it isn’t possible to work with Android in Windows and Mac computers as well.
 There are a plethora of guides out there to install the Android SDK on Windows and Linux, but there aren’t many out there that will teach you how to do it with a Mac.

 XDA Senior Member AshtonTS is looking to change that by writing up a comprehensive guide for new Mac users on the basics.
 That is, downloading and installing the Android SDK so you can use ADB and Fastboot.
 This includes actually getting it installed, and then adding it to your path so that you can use it without switching directories.

-Posted June 27, 2012 By: Jimmy McGee
+Posted June 27, 2012 at 12:00 pm by Jimmy McGee

 Building off the foundations of Linux knowledge begun by XDA TV Producer Jordan, XDA Elite Recognized Developer and XDA TV Producer AdamOutler teaches you more commands and tips to use Linux for Mobile Development.
 But first, AdamOutler introduces his latest music video and the XDA-Developers complaints line.

-Posted April 30, 2012 By: Adam Outler
+Posted April 30, 2012 at 02:00 pm by Adam Outler